AFC Notes: Evan Engram, Geno Smith, Broncos, Chiefs, Raiders

 Broncos

-New Broncos TE Evan Engram said that he is looking forward to playing with QB Bo Nix and helping the team end its eight-year playoff drought by playing the Joker role in HC Sean Payton‘s offense.
+New Broncos TE Evan Engram said that he is impressed with what he has seen from QB Bo Nix after meeting him for the first time recently.

+“Even having lunch with him, just kind of briefly, he was sitting down with one of the trainers and they were having a conversation about his throwing progression in the offseason and the little minor things he’s working on,” Engram said, via BroncosWire.com.
+“That was music to my ears.
+Hearing the mindset, even as just a fly on the wall.
+I wasn’t even in the conversation, I was just kind of observing him and his work and his work ethic and his work process.
+My biggest thing was just watching his tape.
+I sat down, downloaded a couple of games for the flight, sat down and watched some more with [quarterbacks coach] Davis [Webb] in the building.”

-“He has everything that it takes to be great in this league,” Engram said of Nix, via DNVR’s Bennie Fowler.
+“He has everything that it takes to be great in this league,” Engram continued.
 “The biggest thing that stood out to me was his presence in the pocket.
 He’s very calm, very collected.
-When the pocket does breakdown, the plays he can make on his feet while having his eyes downfield is something that you have to continue to put great talent around because that is a weapon.
-That is a true weapon.”
+When the pocket does break down, the plays he can make on his feet while having his eyes downfield is something that you have to continue to put great talent around because that is a weapon.
+That is a true weapon.
+When you put all of those things together, there’s something special there.
+Obviously, the rapport he has in the building.
+The way the coaches talk about him, it was something that really meant a lot to me as well.
+Really excited to get to work with Bo.
+He has a bright future ahead of him.
+Whatever I can do to make his job easier and to help him evolve to be the great player he can become is a great opportunity for myself.”

-“That was really the first time I was truly recruited since coming out of high school,” Engram continued.
-“You know us football players, that recruitment is big because there are teams, there are these organizations, these franchises or institutions that are asking you to bring your talents to that place.
-That means a lot to me.
-Sitting down with Sean, it felt right.
-Everything kind of clicked.
-Everything just felt like this was the place for me.
-The vision that he has for that is the Joker role.
-I love the narrative of the superhero, the supervillains, I love superhero stuff. … I love creating that narrative for myself to put a little bit of healthy pressure on me, too.
-That’s something I’m going to fully embrace.
-Whatever I’m asked to do, I’m going to do it to the best of my ability.”

 Chiefs